-Moreover, by construction, an eddy-mean decomposition limits our ability to analyze temporal variability (from intra-annual to inter-annual, \cite{Bryanetal14,Griffiesetal15}) of the multiscale coupling and evolution of different length-scales, including those that need to be resolved/predicted in global climate (coarse-grid) models.
-Therefore, it offers limited guidance for coarse-resolution models and no control over the specific physical length which partitions oceanic flow into `large' and `small.'
+By construction, a Reynolds decomposition into a mean and an `eddy' limits our ability to analyze temporal variability, from intra-annual to inter-annual \cite{Bryanetal14,Griffiesetal15}, of the multiscale coupling and evolution of different length-scales, including those that need to be resolved/predicted in global climate (coarse-grid) models.
+Therefore, it offers limited guidance for coarse-resolution models and no control over the specific physical length which partitions oceanic flow into `large' and `small'.
 In other words, the set of length-scales constituting the large-scale flow cannot be varied/controlled to be consistent with those length-scales resolved in a coarse climate simulation.
-In this sense, the traditional decomposition cannot help with current efforts to develop `scale-aware' parameterizations \cite{Ringleretal13,Zannaetal17,Pearsonetal17,jansen2019toward}, including those using data-driven or machine learning approaches \cite{ryzhov2020data,ross2023benchmarking}.
+In this sense, the traditional mean-eddy decomposition cannot help with on-going efforts to develop `scale-aware' parameterizations \cite{Ringleretal13,Zannaetal17,Pearsonetal17,jansen2019toward}, including those using data-driven or machine learning approaches \cite{ryzhov2020data,ross2023benchmarking}.